wp-plugins/gwolle-gb/readme.txt

 You can also use ReCaptcha.
 It helps you and your visitors to fight spam at the slight cost of usability.

+= What capabilities are needed? =

+For moderating comments you need the capability moderate_comments.

+For managing options you need the capability manage_options.
+For subscribing to notifications, this one is also needed.

 = How do I localize a plugin? =

 A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/)